csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/vignettes/log_likelihood/log_likelihood.md

 objective <- createObjective(ms, runoffDepthVarname, flow, 'log-likelihood', w, e)
 ```

-Define the feasible parameter space, using a generic parameter set for the model parameters.
-This is 'wrapped' by a log-likelihood parameter set with the extra parameters used in the log likelihood calculation, but which exposes all the parameters as 8 independent degrees of freedom to the optimizer.
+Define the feasible parameter space, using a generic parameter set for
+the model parameters.
+This is ‘wrapped’ by a log-likelihood parameter
+set with the extra parameters used in the log likelihood calculation,
+but which exposes all the parameters as 8 independent degrees of freedom
+to the optimizer.

 ``` r
 (pSpecGr4j <- joki::getFreeParams('GR4J'))